Privacy Virtual Cards

 2. Single-Use Cards close automatically a few minutes after the first transaction.
 Hackers who get hold of the virtual card details can’t do anything with them since they become invalid quickly after the purchase.

 Unlike regular credit or debit cards, Privacy Cards can be paused, unpaused, and closed instantly without affecting your real card or bank account.
 Once you pause or close the virtual card, Privacy will automatically decline all unauthorized charges from sneaky merchants.
-This feature is especially helpful for blocking unwarranted subscription charges as you deal with the cancellation process.
+This feature is especially helpful for blocking blocking unexpected subscription charges as you deal with the cancellation process.

 With Privacy Cards, you can shop at most vendors that accept U.S. credit or debit cards.